Labour's New Deal for Working People

 In November 2024, the Government published the 'Next Steps to Make Work Pay', outlining the time frame for the reforms set out in the Bill, as well as detailing additional reforms it will look to implement in the future, including:

-• A ‘right to switch off' Code of Practice.
+• A ‘right to switch off' Code of Practice: In March 2025, the Government confirmed this was now shelved.

-• A move towards a simpler two-part framework for employment status: worker or self-employed.
+• A move towards a simpler two-part framework for employment status: worker or self-employed: The Government has stated that an employment status consultation would be published “by the end of this [2025] year.”

-In this article, we explore the Employment Rights Bill 2024 and other reforms keeping a close eye on legislative, consultation and political process and provide a continuous update on what is likely to happen and when, and what this will mean for you as an employer.
+In this tracker, we explore the Employment Rights Bill 2024-25 together with other proposed and recent reforms under the Labour Government keeping a close eye on legislative, consultation and political process and provide a continuous update on what is likely to happen and when, and what this will mean for you as an employer.

 Be sure to bookmark this web page to see our regular updates on the latest developments.